nicolasrosa/pytorch-classification-uncertainty/README.md

 pip install -r requirements.txt
 ```

-The are various arguments available for training and testing the network in addition to showing example data.
+There are various arguments available for training and testing the network in addition to showing example data.
 When training or testing with uncertainty provide the `--uncertainty` argument in addition to one of the following for loss: `--mse`, `--digamma`, `--log`.

 ```
 python main.py --help